momo1910/URLShortner/README.md

 Hi this URL shortner Project (a Spring boot Project)

-Framweork used : Spring boot
+Framweork used : Rest Web Client , JPA , Hibernate, SQL Driver

  languages : Java 8

+Tools : Postman

-Tools : MS sql
+Database : MS SQL Server

 The Project has the followng REST API
 1) To get the Short URL for the Requested/Long URL